Planning Programs and Projects

 5307 Program of Projects Public Hearing Information

 Skagit Transit is a recipient of Federal Transit Administration (FTA) Section 5307 Urbanized Area Formula Program funds.
 A program of projects (POP) is a list of projects proposed by a grant recipient to be funded from the urbanized area’s Section 5307 apportionment.
+In some cases, the POP also includes flexible federal highway funds, such as the Surface Transportation Block Program (STBP).
+FTA requires that any changes to the POP be circulated for public review as a condition of grant approval.
 The POP includes a brief description of the projects, total project costs, and Federal share for each project.

 In order to satisfy the POP requirement of the Urbanized Area Formula Program, Skagit Transit will utilize the Regional Transportation Improvement Program (see above) development process to satisfy the public hearing requirements of Section 5307.
 The Skagit Council of Governments is the lead agency for RTIP development.
 Projects funded with FTA Section 5307 program funds will be listed in the Statewide Transportation Improvement Plan (STIP) and can be viewed using this link http://www.wsdot.wa.gov/LocalPrograms/ProgramMgmt/STIP.htm.